zenbinhao/docs-v2/content/influxdb/cloud/query-data/optimize-queries.md

 ## Balance time range and data precision
 To ensure queries are performant, balance the time range and the precision of your data.
-For example, if you query data stored every second and request six months worth of data, results will include a minimum of ≈15.5 million points.
+For example, if you query data stored every second and request six months worth of data, results would include a minimum of ≈15.5 million points per series.
+Depending on the cardinality of the query, this can quickly become many billions of points.
 Flux must store these points in memory to generate a response.

 To query data over large periods of time, create a task to [downsample data](/influxdb/cloud/process-data/common-tasks/downsample-data/), and then query the downsampled data instead.